Aftermath of the repeal of the Glass–Steagall Act: Competition between commercial banking and investment banking firms

 Commentators pointed to the Enron, WorldCom, and other corporate scandals of the early 2000s as exposing the dangers of uniting commercial and investment banking.
 More broadly, Arthur Wilmarth questioned whether those scandals and the "stock market bubble" of the late-1990s were linked to the growing role of commercial banks in the securities markets during the 1990s.
-As Wilmarth's article indicated, the identified bank or bank affiliate activities linked to the Enron and World Com corporate scandals began in 1996 (or earlier) and most occurred before March 11, 2000, when bank holding companies could first use the new securities powers the GLBA provided to "financial holding companies."
+As Wilmarth's article indicated, the identified bank or bank affiliate activities linked to the Enron and World Com corporate scandals began in 1996 (or earlier) and most occurred before March 11, 2000, when bank holding companies could first use the new securities powers the GLBA provided to "financial holding companies".

 In the 1990s investment banks complained that commercial banking firms with Section 20 affiliates had coerced customers into hiring the Section 20 affiliate to underwrite securities in order to receive loans from the affiliated bank, which would have violated the "anti-tying" provisions of the Bank Holding Company Act.
-In 1997 the GAO issued a report reviewing those claims.
+In 1997, the GAO issued a report reviewing those claims.
 After the GLBA became law, investment banks continued to claim such illegal "tying" was being practiced.
-In 2003 the GAO issued another report reviewing those claims.
+In 2003, the GAO issued another report reviewing those claims.

 Partly because of the "tying" issue many commentators expected investment banking firms would need to convert into bank holding companies (and qualify as financial holding companies) to compete with commercial bank affiliated securities firms.
-No major investment bank, however, became a bank holding company until 2008 in the midst of the late-2000s financial crisis.
-Then all five major "free standing" investment banks (i.e., those not part of a bank holding company) either entered bankruptcy proceedings (Lehman Brothers), were acquired by bank holding companies (Bear Stearns by JP Morgan Chase and Merrill Lynch by Bank of America), or became bank holding companies by converting their industrial loan companies ("nonbank banks") into a national (Morgan Stanley) or state chartered Federal Reserve member bank (Goldman Sachs).
+No major investment bank, however, became a bank holding company until the 2008 financial crisis.
+Then, all five major "free standing" investment banks (i.e., those not part of a bank holding company) either entered bankruptcy proceedings (Lehman Brothers), were acquired by bank holding companies (Bear Stearns by JP Morgan Chase and Merrill Lynch by Bank of America), or became bank holding companies by converting their industrial loan companies ("nonbank banks") into a national (Morgan Stanley) or state chartered Federal Reserve member bank (Goldman Sachs).